langpavel/babel-plugin-react-intl/README.md

-# babel-plugin-react-intl
+# @langpavel/babel-plugin-react-intl

+This is fork of [`babel-plugin-react-intl`](https://github.com/yahoo/babel-plugin-react-intl)

-Extracts string messages for translation from modules that use [React Intl][].
+Extracts string messages for translation from modules.

 _**Note:** This Babel plugin works with React Intl v2.x, and **1.x of this plugin works with Babel 5, 2.x works with Babel 6**._